xixu-me/X-WebUI/README.md

 # X-WebUI

-A comprehensive setup script for deploying a secure server environment with Nginx, Docker, X, and Open WebUI.
+A comprehensive setup script for deploying a secure server environment with nginx, Docker, X proxy, and Open WebUI.

 ## Overview

 This repository contains a bash script that automates the setup of a complete server environment on a Debian system.
 The script sets up:

-- Nginx web server
+- nginx web server
 - SSL/TLS certificates via acme.sh
 - Docker and Docker Compose
 - Open WebUI (running in Docker)